How to Calculate The Price For Your Homemade Candles

 Examples of a successful candle business

-Kevin Gillespie from Schaumburg, Illinois, USA started Headline Solar over 2 years ago, a candle business.
+Kevin Gillespie (from Schaumburg, Illinois, USA) started Headline Solar almost 3 years ago.

 My name is Kevin Gillespie, and along with Garrett Le’ Tourneau, we created Wax & Wick, the 100% soy candles with wood wicks.